 Benefits of Tai Chi for Seniors | Health & Exercise | The Physio Co

-Tai Chi has become a popular and effective type of exercise that seniors everywhere are embracing.
+For seniors, Tai Chi has become a popular and effective type of exercise that Australians everywhere are embracing.

 Though this may seem like a relatively new form of exercise, Tai Chi actually has its roots in ancient Chinese martial arts.